Skip to main content

 Hypocalcemia

 Reclast and Prolia can sometimes cause low calcium levels in the blood.
-A healthcare provider will recommend taking calcium and vitamin D supplements to counteract this problem.
+A healthcare provider will typically recommend taking calcium and vitamin D supplements to counteract this problem.

 Osteonecrosis of the jaw (ONJ)